Depression, UGG!

 Depression Is An Illness Which Has A Solution

-Golden Placements helps you manage resources and takes care of the leg work for finding your best living situation so you can enjoy your best Golden Years.
+Golden Placements helps you manage resources and takes care of the leg work.
+We offer resources for finding your best living situation so you can enjoy your best Golden Years.
 GPS has ideas gathered over years of experience by being Senior Life Specialists.
-Portland Senior Living and their various options from our Golden Girls specialists are IS NO COST.Community living and finding the right living choice for you or your loved one is important.
-We help you navigate the details.
-Here are more resources to help you learn more about our services:
+Portland Senior Living and their various options from our Golden Girls specialists are IS NO COST.- You can call us today or continue to read more about Long Term Care Planning with our friends at ACL

 - Oregon Defines and Describes ADLs for us legally here: Long Term Care